CQUniCares Academic Prizes

 If you have questions regarding the donor of your CQUniCares Academic Prize, you can contact the Advancement Services and Philanthropy Teams by emailing ourpartners@cqu.edu.au

-We anticipate that all CQUniCares Academic Prize monetary payments will be issued to your nominated bank account by the end of August.
+We anticipate that all CQUniCares Academic Prize monetary payments will be issued to your nominated bank account by early September.
 To ensure a smooth process, please ensure you check your bank details are correct in MyCQU prior to accepting by the due date.

 Following acceptance, your details will be shared with the donor of your CQUniCares Academic Prize – who will issue your prize.
+We anticipate you will receive your prize by early September.
 To ensure a smooth process, please ensure you check your details are up to date in MyCQU prior to accepting.

 If you would like to discuss your philanthropic interests and how you can recognise and reward academic excellence through the CQUniCares Academic Prize program, please contact the Philanthropy Team on +61 7 4923 2875 or email ourpartners@cqu.edu.au